· David Cruz · ABA Best Practices · 13 min read

 Key Takeaways

-A prompt hierarchy is an ordered sequence of prompts - from full physical (FP) to independent (I) - that guides systematic fading during ABA skill acquisition.
+A prompt hierarchy is an ordered sequence of prompts - arranged on an intrusiveness continuum - that guides systematic fading during ABA skill acquisition.
 Prompt hierarchies ensure consistent support levels across team members and provide objective data for fading decisions.
-The standard hierarchy includes seven levels from most to least intrusive: Full Physical (FP), Partial Physical (PP), Model (M), Verbal (V), Gestural (G), Independent (I), and No Response (NR).
+A common ordering of prompt levels from most to least intrusive is: Full Physical (FP) > Partial Physical (PP) > Model (M) > Verbal (V) > Gestural (G).
+Independent (I) is the goal state (no prompt delivered), and No Response (NR) is recorded when the learner does not respond within the allowed interval.
+Independent and NR are trial outcomes recorded alongside prompt-level data, not points on the intrusiveness continuum.
+Hierarchy ordering is program-defined: in some Verbal Behavior programs, Verbal is treated as more intrusive than Model.
+Match your hierarchy to your program’s operational definitions and stick to it.
 Whether you use least-to-most or most-to-least prompting depends on the learner and skill.
 A good ABA data collection app makes tracking prompt levels during active sessions practical rather than overwhelming.

-That’s where prompt hierarchies come in.
-A prompt hierarchy provides a systematic framework for delivering and fading instructional support.
-It answers two critical questions: what type of help should I give right now, and how do I know when to give less?
+A prompt hierarchy is a defined set of support levels you can move through systematically.
+It answers two questions every session: what kind of help do I give right now, and how do I know when to back off?

-This guide covers the types of prompts in a standard hierarchy, when to use least-to-most versus most-to-least approaches, how to record prompt data effectively, and how to use that data to make smart fading decisions.
+This guide covers the prompt levels on the intrusiveness continuum, the trial outcomes recorded alongside them, when to use least-to-most versus most-to-least, how to record prompt data without slowing the session, and how to make fading decisions from the numbers.

 What Is a Prompt Hierarchy?